-Exam Room Wallboard: Transforming a minimum viable product into a flagship
+Transforming a minimum viable product into a flagship

 The Outcome Health Wallboard began its life as a minimum-viable product to give doctors the power of interactive diagrams to explain concepts to patients.
 These initial diagrams were rudimentary: they were presented as a series of static images that could be cycled through to see an anatomical model from multiple directions.

-The content roadmap for the Wallboard was twofold: We were slated to add significantly more models, and this new content would take the leap to full 3D, in many cases with additional interactive features such as showing the progression of a condition.
+When I started at Outcome Health, the Wallboard's content roadmap had some major changes in store: We were slated to add significantly more models, and this new content would take the leap to real-time 3D, in many cases with additional interactive features such as showing the progression of a condition.

 The Wallboard's original navigation experience used a pop-up triggered by a long-press anywhere on the screen.
 In addition to not being discoverable, the content was listed in a flat-hierarchy list that was already growing unwieldy.
 It quickly became clear that the original experience would not scale.

 Teamed with the VP of product experience, the Wallboard’s product manager, and our Android engineers, I began prototyping an extensive series of navigation systems to handle the influx of anatomical and condition models.
 I generally worked at a high level of fidelity for these, partly to sell the concepts internally, and partly to start defining a design language for the product.

 In the interim, I also designed a low-scope iteration on the existing navigation screen, adding section headers to begin to address the difficulty in navigation that we were already hearing from our clinical users.